preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-templates-613/index.rst

 To remove a page from the list, click the dust bin.

-6. If you would like to add a message about the page, click the pen and add the message.
+6. If you would like to add a message about a page, click the pen and add the message.

 .. image:: sign-off-requests-pages-section-message.png